 4. Steps Toward Monetary Inclusion

 In India, many truckers are not counted in the formal economy.
-Although lending in the commercial automobile industry has only recently begun to acquire traction, banks remain risk-conservative in their approach due to the system’s unpredictability.
+Although lending in the commercial automobile industry has only recently begun to acquire traction, banks remain risk-conservative due to the system’s unpredictability.
 The fact that truckers have no or little credit history is why they don’t meet the financing standards.
-However, as more software solutions and sensors are introduced, the industry produces more data.
+However, the industry produces more data as more software solutions and sensors are introduced.
 Banks use it to assess the risks of lending to a specific business.

 Due to the lack of data, this research was impossible until just five years ago.
 However, every technology we use now will leave a legacy that will empower truckers in the future.
 As the company grows or begins to pick up speed, the proprietors will look for ways to raise capital.
 Even if today’s business lending market is confined to working capital and financing trucks, many more financial services may emerge in the future.
 As a result, adopting innovation in logistics will make it simpler for banks to reach out to truckers and encourage them to become financially included.